There are lots of bread-in-a-pot recipes floating around the internet, the best of which is The New York Times No-Knead Bread.

 Combine the warm water, yeast and sugar and leave until frothy.
 This frothiness confirms the yeast is active and alive.
 If you don’t get a frothy top, start again with another sachet of yeast.
 Having nice, active yeast is very important when making bread.

 In a big bowl, combine the flours and salt.
-Tip in the frothy yeast mix.
+Tip in the frothy yeast mix and the oil.
 Mix together well and then knead with the dough hook (or well-floured hands) for ten minutes – or until the dough becomes stretchy and elastic.
 It will be quite wet and sticky and if you’re hand mixing it’s good to add as little flour as possible.
 Be sparing, use a wooden spoon/hands as you can and you’ll get a nicer loaf.

 Oil a large bowl and pop your dough in.
 Cover with plastic wrap or a plastic bag and pop in a warm spot.
 We want the dough to double in size.